The Corporation of the County of Huron’s

 - Ensures the completion of assessments within the required time frames.

-- Collaborate with the resident, family, SDM/POA, multi-disciplinary team members to develop and maintain current resident care plans that meet the individualized resident needs and wishes.
+- Collaborate with the resident, family, SDM/POA, and multi-disciplinary team members to develop and maintain current resident care plans that meet the individualized resident’s needs and wishes.

 - Maintains accurate and complete clinical records on all residents according to established documentation policies and procedures and ensures the confidentiality of these records.

 - Computer skills are required for documentation of resident care, and data entry of RAI/RAPS MDS that is accurate and complete according to the policies.

 - Assists in maintaining a physical and psychosocial environment, which meets the cultural, spiritual and psycho-social and restorative needs of the residents.